MasumA009/CICD-with-Jenkins/CICD.md

 3. deploying to a staging environment,
 4. deploying to production

-The stages we covered are:
+More specifically, the stages we covered are:

 1. the Multi-stage build, pipelines
 2. The execution of shell